openstack/horizon/doc/source/contributor/quickstart.rst

 same directory as ``panel.py`` to include in the rollup of url patterns from panels to dashboards to Horizon, resulting in a wholly extensible, configurable URL structure.

+Policy rules are defined in ``horizon/openstack_dashboard/conf/``.
+Permissions are inherited from Keystone and take either the form 'openstack.roles.role_name' or 'openstack.services.service_name' for the user's roles in keystone and the services in their service catalog.